Best travel eSIM for Hong Kong in 2026

 - [5] Wikipedia, Hong Kong, retrieved 30 May 2026.
 Special administrative region of China on the Pearl River Delta; bordering Shenzhen to the north; currency Hong Kong dollar (HKD); separate telecoms regime from mainland China.

 AI-assisted disclosure.
 This page was drafted with AI assistance and reviewed by the Simscanner editorial team.
 Every network, KYC, currency and region claim is cited above with its retrieval date.
-Brand plan pricing, coverage percentages and speeds are marked pending and are never invented.
+Brand plan pricing and coverage are sourced; per-brand scores and speeds are Simscanner modelled estimates.

 Related travel eSIM rankings